Xanthelasma

 What is Xanthelasma?

-Xanthelasma is a common skin condition characterized by yellow, flat and fatty deposits that generally tend to form around the upper and lower inside corners of the eye.
-The fatty deposits are normally painless and can vary in size .
-Xanthelasma does not cause pain and is harmless and it does not cause any symptoms and usually patients attend our clinic for cosmetic reasons.
+Xanthelasma is a common skin condition characterised by yellow, flat and fatty deposits that generally tend to form around the upper and lower inside corners of the eye.
+The fatty deposits are normally painless and can vary in size.

 Removal of Xanthelasma

-Contact us now to arrange your free consultation.
+Contact us now to arrange your consultation.

 0%